Green Bonds: What They Are and How to Invest in Them

 Who Issues Green Bonds?

-When a company, government, or financial institution wants to raise money for a sustainability project, they might choose to issue green bonds, which can be purchased by individual or institutional investors.
+When a business, government, or financial institution wants to raise money for a sustainability project, they might choose to issue green bonds, which can be purchased by individual or institutional investors.
 Generally green bond issuers are large municipalities or public corporations, because a strong credit rating provides the issuer with a better borrowing rate.

 The difference between investing in a green bond and buying a traditional bond is the issuer publicly discloses their plans for how the money will be spent.
 Uses of the money must be considered ‘green’ for it to be marketed as a green bond.
 The issuer generally releases a pre-issuance report describing the projects the funds will be used for and their expected impact.